 Test Cases must be created describing with an input and an expected output, the Test Run must cover all statements, conditions and decisions, all executions of the test cases must be documented along with a description of the result of the test.

-The Formal Proofs is checking if requirements written in a mathematical logic satisfy the UPPAAL models of the Software Specification.
+The Formal Proofs are there for checking if requirements written in mathematical logic satisfy the UPPAAL models of the Software Specification.

 Final Report